Using Jupyter via OnDemand¶

 Many Jupyter notebooks will only use 1 core, therefore any additional cores requested will be allocated but not utilised.

-Choosing a 1 hour maximum running time is the best option for getting a session quickly, unless you have access to owned nodes which may also provide sessions immediately for up to 240hrs if resources are available.
+Choosing a 1 hour maximum running time is the best option for getting a session quickly, unless you have access to owned nodes which may also provide sessions immediately for up to 240hrs for CPU jobs or 24hrs for GPU jobs if resources are available.

 Once clicking Launch, the request will be queued, and when resources have been allocated, you will be presented with the option to open the session.